jabranham/personal-website/_posts/2015-09-08-rmarkdown-vs-latex.md

 In LaTeX this is relatively easy - you simply define the thing that you want to reference with a `\label{my-reference-key}` and then reference it in your document like: `see Figure \ref{my-reference-key}`.
 I can't seem to find an easy way to do this in rmarkdown, though.

-For an acadmeic, that's a dealbreaker.
+For an academic, that's a dealbreaker.
 However, luckily for us, rmarkdown can handle LaTeX code no problem.
 So we can use the easier-to-read and easier-to-write rmarkdown syntax, then use LaTeX code throughout the document to augment our output pdf.[^pdfwarning]